ballerina-platform/ballerina-library/docs/api-documentation-guide.md

 ## Linking BBEs from API Docs

-At the moment, some of the BBEs are authored, maintained, and governed by the Standard Library team.
+At the moment, some BBEs are authored, maintained, and governed by the Standard Library team.

 The purpose of the BBEs is to give a quick look and feel of Ballerina.
 These examples need to be short and sweet.
 You can start trying out Ballerina using these examples.
 Also, they can be used as reminders or quick reference.
 One BBE should only be used to explain one concept.
 You can dig deeper by referring API Docs or by using the Visual Studio Code tool itself, which provides other suggestions.
 Therefore, BBEs do not have to include every minor detail of the module.
 A good example would be the [UDP Client](https://ballerina.io/learn/by-example/udp-client.html).